 Even with these facts, people often don’t seek gum disease treatment until their infection reaches an advanced stage.
 Some are afraid that they might need an invasive procedure.
 Others are embarrassed about their symptoms.
 A few have seen doctors who shamed them for their oral health and don’t want another negative experience.

 If any of these cases describes your situation, you’ve come to the right place for care.
 Dr. Clagett is a board-certified periodontist with years in practice treating Kentucky patients.
-Just as important as his expertise is his plainspoken, supportive, and no-blame style of care.
+Just as important as his training is his plainspoken, supportive, and no-blame style of care.
 If you’ve been suffering with the symptoms of gum disease, he’ll help you understand what’s happening, explain your options for solving the problem and make you healthier and more comfortable through gum disease treatment.

 Dr. Clagett’s Approach to Gum Disease